Rayo Vallecano wins promotion to LaLiga

-Rayo Vallecano has been promoted to LaLiga after a 1-0 win at home to Lugo.

-Alex Moreno's strike five minutes before half-time was enough to seal all three points for Rayo and a return to Spain's top flight, two years on from their relegation.
+Alex Moreno's strike five minutes before half-time was enough to seal all three points for Rayo and a return to Spain's top flight, two years on from its relegation.

-Third-place Sporting Gijon were 2-1 winners over Granada but now cannot catch the top two of Rayo and Huesca with just one round of matches left to play.
+Third-place Sporting Gijon was the 2-1 winner over Granada but now cannot catch the top two of Rayo and Huesca with just one round of matches left to play.

 A pitch invasion greeted the final whistle at Campo de Futbol de Vallecas, as Michel's side celebrated promotion just a year on from a 12th-place finish in a difficult first season back in the second tier.

-Rayo could yet win the LaLiga 123 title, having moved a point clear of Huesca, beaten 1-0 at home by Gimnastic de Tarragona just six days after winning promotion with its own defeat of Lugo.
+Rayo could yet win the LaLiga 123 title, having moved a point clear of Huesca, who were beaten 1-0 at home by Gimnastic de Tarragona just six days after winning promotion with their own defeat of Lugo.